ESPRI-Mod/synda/sdt/doc/command_reference.md

                            2016-01-01T00:00:00Z  20160101
                            2016-01-02T00:00:00Z  2

-    The report is in plain text format and is written to standard output.
+    By default, the report is in plain text format and is written to standard output.
+The pdf format can be used instead throught the use of '--output_format' option.

-    FIXME mention the option to get PDF format instead.
-It comprises four parts :
+    The report comprises four parts :

     - A header which gives the date and time of execution and the Synda command line.